nanvel/gold_ledger/docs/plan.md

 - [ ] limit number of users and products per hr
 - [ ] remove product before received?
 - [ ] highlight selected menu?
-- [ ] use slider for quality?
-- [ ] validate and print errors for login/registration forms
-- [ ] use details for errors response, not message
 - [ ] validate login/register input inside js
-- [ ] datetime -> date? (product and payment)
 - [ ] add more input components, label - div
 - [ ] autocalculate amount for goods payment?

 Other:
 - [ ] Security
   - [ ] DB backups
   - [ ] sentry